terrisgit/K-9ModernCppStarter/README.md

 # Purpose

-This is a modern, opinionated, standards-compliant, multi-platform, multithreaded C++ project that parses JSON files, intended as a starting point for new projects.
+This is a modern, opinionated, standards-compliant, multi-platform, multithreaded C++ project that parses JSON files.
+It is intended for educational purposes and/or as a starting point for new projects.
 Go build something awesome in modern C++!

 # License